Do you need physical activity at an older age?

-- Improves cardiovascular health: When the exercises for elderly include cardio exercises or those for improving strength for seniors, they help in reducing blood pressure and bettering the circulation leading to a reduced risk of heart attacks, high blood pressure, etc.
+When the exercises for the elderly include cardio exercises or those for improving strength for seniors, they help in reducing blood pressure and bettering the circulation leading to a reduced risk of heart attacks, high blood pressure, etc.

-- Enhanced neurological health: Exercises for older men and women improves blood circulation that helps in maintaining adequate blood flow and oxygen to the brain.
-These activities for senior citizens help in improving your memory and preventing dementia, Alzheimer’s, etc.
+Exercises for older men and women improve blood circulation which helps in maintaining adequate blood flow and oxygen to the brain.
+These activities for senior citizens help in improving their memory and preventing dementia, Alzheimer's, etc.

-- Prevents falls and injuries: Being active, especially balance exercises for elderly help in improving our range of motion, balance, flexibility, and mobility.
+Being active, especially balance exercises for the elderly help in improving our range of motion, balance, flexibility, and mobility.
 All of these help in preventing falls that cause injuries and fractures.

-- Improves sleep: Regular exercise for elderly helps in inducing deep sleep, which further helps in more energy, better concentration, and improved memory.
+Regular exercise for the elderly helps in inducing deep sleep, which further helps in more energy, better concentration, and improved memory.

 Besides all these benefits, exercises for older people are easy to incorporate into the daily routine and can be easily done at home or a nearby fitness center with minimal equipment.